i-dot-ai/ai-gov-uk-website/README.md

 ## Search

 Search is powered by [Pagefind](https://pagefind.app/).
 To re-index the site when running locally, first ensure you've done a website build, and then run `npm run index`.

+## Knowledge Hub

+To add knowledge hub pages - you must run static build from the knowledge hub repository and copy the dist to the src/knowledge-hub folder here